 ** Please note, any email responses from our team will be encrypted to safeguard your private data.
 Our county policy is located on the right side of this page with more detailed information, including a one time password being required to open email.

-2. To return paperwork to our Sandstone office: There is a secure drop box out front.
-This is being checked several times throughout the day.
+2. To return paperwork to our Sandstone or Pine City offices: There is a secure drop box outside our main doors.
+This drop box is being checked several times throughout the day.

-6. We also have paper applications at each office location by the secure drop boxes for people to complete and leave in the secure drop boxes, which are again checked several times a day.
+5. We also have paper applications at each office location by the secure drop boxes or in our lobby for people to complete and leave in the secure drop boxes, which are again checked several times a day.

 Important: Do not delay.
 The day we receive the first page of the Combined Application Form with at least your name, address, and signature is the first day that you may be eligible for SNAP.
+This sets the date of application.
 You will still need to complete the rest of the application.

 We want to serve you the best way we can and also keep everyone safe during these uncertain times.
 We do have Support Staff and Eligibility Workers who are available to answer your questions during normal business hours.
 Please call our offices if you have any questions or concerns.